DAlexanderNZ/target-rifle-scores/README.md

 6. Follow [Certbot](https://certbot.eff.org/instructions?ws=nginx&os=debianbuster) instructions to install a certificate for your domain and configure nginx to use it
 7. Restart nginx: `sudo systemctl restart nginx`

+### Front End
+The new front end is built with Vue.js and is served by the Flask application.
+To build the front end go to the frontend repo and run `npm run build`.
+Copy the contents of the `dist` directory to the `static` directory in the Flask app.
+The front end will be served by the Flask app.
+The Flask templates will be removed at a later date.